Oto-Manguean languages: Internal classification and reconstruction

-The status of the Amuzgo language as either a part of the Mixtecan group or as forming its own branch from the proto-Oto-Manguean node has been discussed by Longacre, who argued for the latter, but the currently most accepted classification by Campbell (1997) follows Terrence Kaufman in considering Amuzgo to be a branch of Mixtecan.
-Swadesh (1960) and Rensch included the Huave language as a separate branch within Oto-Manguean, but this inclusion has proved untenable as most of the cognates were loan-words from Zapotec.
-Huave is now considered an isolate.
+The status of the Amuzgo language as part of the Mixtecan group or as forming its own branch from the Proto-Oto-Manguean node has been discussed by Longacre, who argued for the latter, but the most currently-accepted classification by Lyle Campbell (1997) follows Kaufman in considering Amuzgo to be a branch of Mixtecan.
+Swadesh (1960) and Rensch included the Huave language as a separate branch within Oto-Manguean, but the inclusion has proved to be untenable, as most of the cognates were loanwords from Zapotec.
+Huave is now considered a language isolate.

-Longacre (1968) considered Oto-Manguean to be among the most extensively studied language families of the world, with a level of reconstruction rivaling the Indo-European family in completeness, but Kaufman and Justeson (2009) reject this, lamenting the rudimentary reconstruction of Proto-Oto-Manguean lexicon (only c.
+Longacre (1968) considered Oto-Manguean to be among the most extensively-studied language families of the world, with a level of reconstruction rivaling the Indo-European family in completeness, but Kaufman and Justeson (2009) reject that and lament the rudimentary reconstruction of Proto-Oto-Manguean lexicon (only c.
 350 items have been reconstructed) and grammar.
-They call for a redoubling of the effort to document and reconstruct several important branches that have received little attention: principally Mixtecan, Popolocan and Oto-Pamean.
+They call for a redoubling of the effort to document and reconstruct several important branches that have received little attention: principally Mixtecan, Popolocan, and Oto-Pamean.

-Brown (2015) evaluates evidence assembled in support of Oto-Manguean.
+Brown (2015) evaluated the evidence that has been assembled in support of Oto-Manguean.
 He points out that vocabulary reconstructed for Proto-Oto-Manguean is not supported by regular sound correspondences.
-While scholars, including Swadesh, Rensch, and Kaufman, have all reconstructed POM words, none have done so with the benefit of detailed sound correspondences and, consequently Brown argues that their reconstructions as well as Oto-Manguean itself are called into question.
-Nevertheless, Brown (2015) suggests that Oto-Manguean as Sprachbund (language diffusion area) is a reasonable alternative hypothesis to the proposal of Oto-Manguean as a language family.
+While scholars, including Swadesh, Rensch, and Kaufman, have all reconstructed Proto-Oto-Manguean words, none has done so with the benefit of detailed sound correspondences, which makes Brown argue that their reconstructions, as well as Oto-Manguean itself, are called into question.
+Nevertheless, he suggests that Oto-Manguean as a Sprachbund (language diffusion area) is a reasonable alternative hypothesis to the proposal of Oto-Manguean as a language family.

 Inclusion in macro-family hypotheses

-Some early classifications such as that by Brinton, considered that Oto-Manguean languages might be related to Chinese, because like Chinese the languages were tonal and mostly monosyllabic.
-This idea was quickly abandoned as it was discovered that tonal languages are common, and advances in the historical study of Chinese were made (including the discovery that Old Chinese was non-tonal).
-Edward Sapir included Subtiaba–Tlapanec in his Hokan phylum, but didn't classify the other Oto-Manguean languages in his famous 1929 classification.
-In his 1960 classification, Joseph Greenberg considered Oto-Manguean so aberrant from other Native American languages that it was the only accepted family (aside from the Purépecha isolate) which he made a primary branch of his Amerind family.
-However, in his 1987 revision he linked it with Aztec-Tanoan in a "Central Amerind" branch, apart from Tlapanec which, although it had by then been unequivocally linked to Oto-Manguean, he continued to classify as Hokan.
-No hypotheses including Oto-Manguean in any higher-level unit have been able to withstand scrutiny.
+Some early classifications, such as that by Brinton, considered that Oto-Manguean languages might be related to Chinese because its languages, like Chinese, were tonal and mostly monosyllabic.
+That idea was quickly abandoned as it was discovered that tonal languages are common, and advances in the historical study of Chinese were made, including the discovery that Old Chinese was non-tonal.

+Edward Sapir included Subtiaba–Tlapanec in his Hokan phylum but did not classify the other Oto-Manguean languages in his famous 1929 classification.
+In his 1960 classification, Joseph Greenberg considered Oto-Manguean so aberrant from other Native American languages that it was the only accepted family (aside from the Purépecha isolate), which he made a primary branch of his Amerind family.
+However, in his 1987 revision, Greenberg linked it with Aztec-Tanoan in a "Central Amerind" branch, apart from Tlapanec, which, although it had been unequivocally linked to Oto-Manguean, he continued to classify as Hokan.

+No hypothesis including Oto-Manguean in any higher-level unit has been able to withstand scrutiny.